Join the mailing list

 You all did a wonderful job, there were bumps in the road, but the thing that made an impression on me that was most important was the way that everyone in your crew made the utmost effort to accomodate all of us.
 I certainly hope to make next years cruise.
 It was fantastical!

 Was there a survey for the cruise?
-I didn't see one.
-If not, please ask Ross to have all of the same instructors come if possible.
-That was a fantastic bunch of professionals.
 I have been to two of Steve Kaufman's camps before, but I really think that yours was better.
 Mainly because you chose to allow us to jam each night at 8pm instead of having a mandatory two hour concert to attend each night like Steve's camp does.
 Jamming there never started before 10pm.

 Martin Mahler